majorleaguetagpro/Rules/README.md

 ### Section 1 - Teams
 1. There will be 8 MLTP franchises and 8 mLTP franchises.
 2. Each franchise will consistent of four (4) players each.
-3. MLTP and mLTP franchises will hold the rights to two DEP players each.
-4. MLTP and mLTP franchises will not be affiliated.
+3. MLTP and mLTP franchises will not be affiliated.

 ### Section 2 - Maps
-1. The CRC will run a vote for the Captains and GMs to select the maps.
+1. The CRC will run a vote for the GMs to select the maps.
+    * Of the Seven maps played, at least one must be of the "tweaked" variety (small change from previous base map) and at least one must be a TPM map
-2. The number of maps played will be equal to the number of weeks in the regular season.
+3. The number of maps played will be equal to the number of weeks in the regular season.
-3. Each map in the MLTP rotation will be played for two games.
+4. Each map in the MLTP rotation will be played for two games.
-4. Two maps will be played per week.
+5. Two maps will be played per week.
     * The first map of a week will be the second map from the previous week.
     * The first map of the season will also be the last.